Anima-OS/Project/README.md

 ### Initial goal (Anima v1):

 - A clean base OS image with support for PWAs (Progressive Web Apps), a few basic (non-web) apps and proper sandboxing.
+- Up-to-date online documentation of the development process.

 ### Goals in regards to Linux kernel development: